'Moana 2' sails to a record $221 million opening as Hollywood celebrates a moviegoing feast

 “Moana 2” brought in a tidal wave of moviegoers over the Thanksgiving Day weekend, setting records with $221 million in ticket sales, according to studio estimates Sunday.
 That, combined with “Wicked” and “Gladiator II,” made for an unprecedented weekend in cinemas and a confluence of blockbusters more like what’s often found in late December.

-Expectations were high for Walt Disney Co.’s “Moana 2,” but the film blew predictions out of the water.
+Expectations were high for Walt Disney Co.’s “Moana 2,” but the film — originally planned as a series for Disney+ before it was redirected to the big screen — blew predictions out of the water.
 Its five-day opening set a new record for Thanksgiving moviegoing.
-The previous best was $125 million for “Frozen 2” in its second week of release in 2019.
-“Moana 2” added $165.3 million internationally.
+(The previous best was $125 million for “Frozen 2” in its second week of release in 2019.)
+“Moana 2” added $165.3 million internationally; with $386 million worldwide, it’s the second-best global launch of the year.

 At the same time, the sensation of “Wicked” showed no signs of slowing down.
 The Universal Pictures musical brought in $117.5 million over the five-day weekend, pushing its two-week global total to $359.2 million.
 Not accounting for inflation, “Wicked” is now the highest grossing Broadway adaptation over “Grease.”
 (That 1978 film grossed $190 million, but factoring in inflation would put it past $900 million.)